Cueria Law Firm, LLC

 The Louisiana Products Liability Act (LPLA) provides the applicable state law regarding manufacturers’ responsibilities and liability.
 The LPLA applies when a consumer uses a product in a way that is reasonably expected and something about the product makes it unreasonably dangerous when used in the manner expected.

-Under this Act, in Louisiana, you can hold a manufacturer liable for injuries that are caused by their product if there is a defect:
+Under this Act, in Louisiana, our New Orleans product liability lawyer can hold a manufacturer liable for injuries that are caused by their product if there is a defect:

 The Louisiana Products Liability Act (LPLA) covers faulty and defective medical devices too.
 Manufacturers do have to get FDA approval before selling their medical devices to consumers.
 However, the FDA is required to review the research of the manufacturer in order to determine a product’s safety and efficacy.
 This means that the FDA does not independently verify the accuracy and completeness of the research done by the manufacturer.
 The LPLA also covers dangerous and defective pharmaceutical drugs.
 The same issue with the FDA not independently verifying the research exists with pharmaceutical drugs.
 However, the LPLA does not cover vaccine related injuries.

-If you or a family member was injured by a defective product, you should immediately contact an attorney who is experienced in handling these types of cases.
-Product liability is complicated, and you need an attorney you trust to help you navigate your case.
+If you or a family member was injured by a defective product, you should immediately contact our New Orleans product liability lawyer who is experienced in handling these types of cases.
+Product liability is complicated, and you need a New Orleans product liability lawyer you trust to help you navigate your case.
 Contact Cueria Law Firm L.L.C. today.